 Architectural invoicing represents the foundation of your firm’s financial health.
 Beyond simply requesting payment, your invoice structure communicates your firm’s professionalism, clarifies the value you provide, and establishes expectations for client relationships.

 Many architecture firms lose thousands in revenue annually due to inefficient invoicing systems that allow billable hours to slip through the cracks or delay payment collection.
-The right invoice structure doesn’t just organize information, it transforms your billing process into a streamlined operation that improves cash flow, reduces administrative burden, and provides valuable insights into project profitability.
+The right invoice structure doesn’t just organise information, it transforms your billing process into a streamlined operation that improves cash flow, reduces administrative burden, and provides valuable insights into project profitability.

 Architecture Invoice Structure Types